heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 All in all, Bloom provides programmers with a new model for writing distributed programs.
 If the user desires monotonic data structures and operations, it's relatively easy to use and reason about.
 Rather than blindly destroying the properties of your system, you will know exactly when you introduce a possible point of order into your program.
 It's up to you to decide whether or not you need to introduce coordination.

 ## Lasp

-Lasp {% cite Lasp --file langs-consistency %}is an Erlang library which aims to facilitate this type of "disorderly" programming.
+Lasp {% cite Lasp --file langs-consistency %} is an Erlang library which aims to facilitate this type of "disorderly" programming.

 Lasp provides access to myriad of CRDTs.
 The programmer can have confidence that the CRDTs obey the lattice formal requirements.
 Like Bloom<sup>L</sup>, if the user desires a new lattice he or she may implement it using an interface.

 A Simple Lasp Program is defined as either a:

 * Single CRDT instance
 * A "Lasp process" with *m* inputs, all Simple Lasp Programs, and one output CRDT instance